Devonshire Arms: London

 The Devonshire Arms in Kensington (37 Marloes Road) is a Victorian era pub built in 1865 with a traditional beer garden.
 It housed local ARP wardens during The Blitz.

 The "Duke of Devonshire" in Balham High Road is a Victorian era corner pub with traditional pub glasswork from the late 1890s, included "an impressive, mirrored bar-back" with original counter and wooden panelling.

 The mock Tudor Devonshire Arms in Camden, also known as "The Dev" or by its previous name The Hobgoblin, is said to be "London's most famous alternative venue".
 It was the first Goth subculture pub in Camden.
 It is the longest-surviving Goth pub in London and is a focus for the city's alternative scene.
 During the 1980s, Spider Stacy and Shane MacGowan of the Pogues frequented the pub.
 The interior featured in "Goths", an episode from a 2003 BBC anthology series, Spine Chillers.

 The Devonshire Arms in Chiswick's Devonshire Road (also named for William Cavendish, 4th Duke of Devonshire) is a gastropub, formerly known as the Manor Tavern.
 The current building dates from 1924, but a pub already existed on the site in 1888.

+The Devonshire Arms in Soho stood from 1793 to 2012, in 2023, a pub called The Devonshire opened in the same building.